morikuni-keiichi/BA-NRSOR_F90/readme.md

 If you use this code in research for publication, please cite the papers

+1. Keiichi Morikuni and Ken Hayami, Inner-iteration Krylov subspace methods for least squares problems, SIAM Journal on Matrix Analysis and Applications, Volume 34, Issue 1, pages 1-22, 2013.
+DOI: [10.1137/110828472](https://doi.org/10.1137/110828472)
-1. Keiichi Morikuni and Ken Hayami, Convergence of inner-iteration GMRES methods for rank-deficient least squares problems, SIAM Journal on Matrix Analysis and Applications, Volume 36, Issue 1, pages 225-250, 2015.
+2. Keiichi Morikuni and Ken Hayami, Convergence of inner-iteration GMRES methods for rank-deficient least squares problems, SIAM Journal on Matrix Analysis and Applications, Volume 36, Issue 1, pages 225-250, 2015.
 DOI: [10.1137/130946009](https://doi.org/10.1137/130946009)

 For commercial use, please make a contact to
 Keiichi Morikuni [morikuni.keiichi.fw@u.tsukuba.ac.jp](mailto:morikuni.keiichi.fw@u.tsukuba.ac.jp).

+## Organization

 ## Usage